AgtLucas/_agtlucas.com/_posts/2018-02-10-can-yo-buy-a-mouse-without-a-mouse.markdown

   </figcaption>
 </figure>

-The Amazon's website respect the [operable principle](https://webaim.org/articles/pour/operable), which is one of the four Web Accessibility principles, I strongly encourage everyone to learn more about the four principles, [POUR (Perceivable, Operable, Understandable, Robust)](https://webaim.org/articles/pour/).
+The Amazon's website respects the [operable principle](https://webaim.org/articles/pour/operable), which is one of the four Web Accessibility principles, I strongly encourage everyone to learn more about the four principles, [POUR (Perceivable, Operable, Understandable, Robust)](https://webaim.org/articles/pour/).

-As I said in the beginning of this post, not all disabilities are permanent, in my case, I had a situational disability, my mouse weren't working.
+As I said in the beginning of this post, not all disabilities are permanent.
+In my case, I had a situational disability, my mouse weren't working.

-Of course we are talking about Amazon, a huge company with infinity money, but that's not an excuse, there are a lot of other huge and small companies out there that aren't paying attention to Web Accessibility.
+Of course we are talking about Amazon, a huge company with infinite money, but that's not an excuse, there are a lot of other huge and small companies out there that aren't paying attention to Web Accessibility.
 It's our duty as developers, designers, (everyone really) to [report issues](https://issues.a11y.rocks/) and to spread the importance of a inclusive Web.

 ## Cancelling the order

-Speaking of not working, you not gonna believe, but my mouse is working normally now, how come?
+Speaking of not working, you are not gonna believe, but my mouse is working normally now, how come?
 Well, I have no clue, but let's repeat the process and try to cancel my order.

 <figure>
   <picture>